spitice/throwing-melee-damage/README.md

 ## Acknowledgements

-The function to apply arbitrary damage to a client is borrowed from [`l4d_damage.sp` by AtomicStryker](https://forums.alliedmods.net/showthread.php?t=116668).
+The function to apply arbitrary damage to a client is borrowed from [`l4d_damage.sp` by AtomicStryker](https://forums.alliedmods.net/showthread.php?t=116668), which is based on [a code snippet by pimpinjuice](http://forums.alliedmods.net/showthread.php?t=111684).